33rd Street station (IRT Lexington Avenue Line): Service changes and station renovations

 In December 1922, the Transit Commission approved a proposal to convert the 33rd Street station into an express stop.
 It was estimated that the extra time spent by express trains at 33rd Street would be offset by the reduced dwell times at Grand Central.
 Local business owners supported the proposal, but the IRT opposed the plan, which would cost the company $750,000.
 In October 1923, the plan was postponed for a year due to a lack of funds.
 The Fifth Avenue Association requested in January 1924 that the Transit Commission again consider converting the 33rd Street station into an express stop, citing the fact that a 35-story structure was to be built immediately adjacent to the station.
 The express-stop proposal was postponed indefinitely in 1925.
 The Fifth Avenue Association requested in 1929 that the express-station proposal be reconsidered.
 The association said the conversion would "complete a quadrilateral of express stops" that included 34th Street–Penn Station, Times Square–42nd Street, and Grand Central–42nd Street.

 In 1928, to alleviate overcrowding on the Lexington Avenue Line, a consulting engineer for the New York State Transit Commission proposed the construction of "reservoir" stations at 33rd/34th and 42nd Streets.
 The proposal entailed constructing a northbound-only tunnel under Lexington Avenue from 30th to 42nd Street, with stations at 34th and 42nd Streets, then converting the IRT tunnel under Park Avenue and the existing 33rd and 42nd Street stations to southbound-only use.
 The northbound and southbound stations at 33rd/34th and 42nd Streets would both have had two express tracks and one local track; the express tracks in either direction would have merged with each other north of 42nd Street and south of 30th Street.
 Although the "reservoir" plan was technically feasible, the $25 million projected cost was too high.

 The city government took over the IRT's operations on June 12, 1940.
-On April 13, 1948, the platform extensions to accommodate ten-car trains at this station, along with those at 23rd Street and 28th Street, were opened for use.
+In January 1947, the New York City Board of Transportation awarded a $4.003 million contract for the lengthening of platforms at the 23rd Street–Baruch College, 28th Street, and 33rd Street stations.
+The platform extensions at all three stations opened on April 13, 1948, after which they could accommodate ten-car trains.
 On December 27, 1948, a new entrance to the station at 32nd Street opened for use.

 In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original station, excluding expansions made after 1904, as a city landmark.
 The station was designated along with eleven others on the original IRT.
 The original interiors were listed on the National Register of Historic Places in 2004.